Spectral Efficiency of Low Earth Orbit Satellite Constellations: Numerical Results

+\co{The primary objective of this section is to evaluate the performance of the regular configuration for the single-channel network when distance-based association is employed.
+Specifically, the regular configuration is compared against random configurations, in which satellites and terminals are independently and uniformly distributed over two parallel planar surfaces, as described in Sec.~\ref{subsec:Flatplaneapprox}.
+Associations between satellites and terminals are established by minimizing the squared-distance metric in \eqref{eq:assoccost}.
+Additionally, the look directions of each associated satellite–terminal pair are assumed to be aligned.}

-\coold{Fig.~\ref{fig:single_channel_random_reg_various_Bsat_Bgs} compares spectral efficiencies versus inter-satellite spacing corresponding to randomly and regularly-placed satellite networks for a single channel network.
-Results are again shown for three sets of beamwidths.} \coold{For the random configuration, $\Delta$ denotes the expected inter-satellite spacing.} The figure indicates the spectral efficiency achieved by the regular configuration upper bounds that of the random configuration with the minimum distance association between satellites and ground terminals. \coold{In addition, for very small values (or very large) of $\Delta$, regular and random have similar spectral efficiencies.}
+Fig.~\ref{fig:single_channel_random_reg_various_Bsat_Bgs} compares spectral efficiencies versus inter-satellite spacing corresponding to randomly and regularly-placed satellite networks \co{along with the continuous approximation \eqref{eq:Rcont}} for the single channel network.
+Results are shown for three sets of beamwidths $(B_{\rm{sat}},B_{\rm{gs}})\in\{(5^\circ, 10^\circ), (10^\circ, 15^\circ), (20^\circ, 30^\circ)\}$.
+For the random configuration, $\Delta$ denotes the expected inter-satellite spacing.
+The figure indicates that the spectral efficiency achieved by the regular configuration upper bounds that of the random configuration with the squared-distance association between satellites and terminals.
+In addition, for very small (or very large) values of $\Delta$, regular and random have similar spectral efficiencies.
+This is because as the density goes to zero, so does the interference at each terminal.
+Since the altitude of the satellites dominates the path-loss term for the direct-link, the regular and the random configurations behave similarly.
+In addition, in the high-density regime the SINRs for both regular and random configurations approach the continuous approximation.

-\coold{Fig.~\ref{fig:spectralefficiency_random_simulator} shows spectral efficiency versus inter-satellite spacing for multi-channel satellite networks. \ Each satellite \mhold{can serve} $N_B$ different ground users, where $N_B\in\{10, 20\}$. \coold{In other words, the number of ground stations is equal to $N_B$ times the number of ground stations.} Associations between satellites and terminals are again based on minimizing the distance metric \eqref{eq:assoccost}.
-Locations of the satellites and the ground terminals are generated uniformly and subband allocation algorithm in Sec.~\ref{sec:MultiChannel} is used to assign subbands to links.} Power is set so that $P_{\text{max}}h^{-\alpha}/(B \sigma^2)$ is $8$ dB and $\psdmax = 10 P_{\text{max}}/B$.
-The satellite and the terminal beamwidths are $(B_{\rm{sat}},B_{\rm{gs}}) = \coold{(10^\circ, 20^\circ)}$.
+Fig.~\ref{fig:spec_eff_single_chan_SR} compares the spectral efficiencies of regular and random configurations with Shadowed Rician (SR) fading.
+In this setup, the gain of the link from satellite $i$ to terminal $k$ is multiplied by a random attenuation factor $\xi_{i,k}$, which represents the satellite-to-terminal fading effect.
+The values of $\xi_{i,k}$ are independent and identically distributed according to the Shadowed Rician distribution.
+In this model, the average power of the non-line-of-sight component is denoted by $2b$, the average power of the line-of-sight component is given by $\omega$, and the parameter $m$ characterizes the fading order~\cite{Abdi2003SSR, kim2024downlink}.
+The specific values of $b$, $m$, and $\omega$ corresponding to light, average, and heavy shadowing conditions can be found in~\cite{kim2024downlink}.
+The simulation is performed for a single channel network, where satellite to terminal associations are determined using the distance based rule.
+The results show that with this fading model the regular configuration continues to provide an upper bound on the spectral efficiency achieved by the random configuration.